 Frost heave is the upward swelling of soil caused by ice formation during freezing weather.
-For this phenomena to occur, the following conditions must be met at the same time:
+For this phenomenon to occur, the following conditions must be met at the same time:

-We also recommend using coarse-grained soils that don’t heave (e.g., sands and gravels).
+We also recommend using coarse-grained soils that don’t heave (e.g., sand and gravel).
 Clays, silts, and fine sands promote ice growth.

 Subsurface Drainage: an underground network of piping and tiling for conveying water to the point of disposal, such as a storm sewer or ditches.